Connected-Data/cdkg-challenge/README.md

 - The team will be led by George Anadiotis and Prashanth Rao.

-- Work in progress will be organized via an open source repository.
+- Work in progress will be organized via an [open source repository]([url](https://github.com/Connected-Data/cdkg-challenge)).

-- Outcomes will be made available as they are generated, and presented in a session in the upcoming Connected Data London 2024 conference.
+- Outcomes will be made available as they are generated, and presented in a session in the upcoming [Connected Data London 2024 conference]([url](https://www.connected-data.london/)).

 ### Connected Data enthusiasts: Volunteer